 It is apparent from the findings of this study that science students of different types of institutions were found to be under stress in the process of studying science at senior secondary level.
-Peers have been emerged as major causing factor of stress among science students.
-Male science students were found to be more stressed than female science students due to peers' pressure.
-Again Rural science students were found to be more stressed than urban science students due to peers pressure, significant differences were obtained between the students of KV and JNV, KV and GIC, KV and GAS, KV and PS, KV and CMS, KV and AS, JNV and AS, GAS and AS on psychological stress dimension peers.
-While, No significant differences were observed between the students of JNV and GIC, JNV and GAS, JNV and PS, JNV and CMS, GIC and GAS, GIC and PS, GIC and CMS, GIC and AS, GAS and PS, GAS and CMS, PS and CMS, PS and AS, CMS and AS on psychological stress dimension peers.
-Highest mean on psychological stress dimension peers was found for the students of JNV and lowest for the students of KV.
-Further. significant differences were obtained between the students of CBSE and UPB, UPB and ISC on psychological stress dimension peers.
-No significant difference was observed between the students of CBSE and ISC on psychological stress dimension peers.
-It is also clear that highest mean on psychological stress dimension peers was found for the students of UPB and lowest for the students of ISC.
-Schools are thus suggested to design a flexible course of career education based on students' future career development.
-This course must cover psychological, mental, social, and cultural contents and be incorporated into formal curricula of each department.
-The highly competitive education and the learning processes are the key factors of science student's mental state.
+Society has been emerged as major causing factor of stress among science students.
+Male science students were found to be more stressed than female science students due to society.
+Again Rural science students were found to be more stressed than urban science students due to society.
+Significant differences were obtained between the students of KV and JNV, KV and GIC, KV and GAS, KV and PS, KV and AS, JNV and PS, JNV and CMS, JNV and AS, GIC and PS, GIC and CMS, GIC and AS, GAS and PS, GAS and CMS, GAS and AS on psychological stress dimension society.
+While, No significant differences were observed between the students of of KV and CMS, JNV and GIC, JNV and GAS, GIC and GAS, PS and CMS, PS and AS, CMS and AS on psychological stress dimension society.
+Highest mean on psychological stress dimension society was found for the students of JNV and lowest for the students of KV.
+Further, significant differences were obtained between the students of CBSE and UPB, CBSE and ISC, UPB and ISC on psychological stress dimension society.
+It is also clear that highest mean on psychological stress dimension society was found for the students of UPB and lowest for the students of ISC.
 The modern world, which is said to be a world of achievement, is also a world of stress.
 One finds stress everywhere, whether it is within the family, academics or any social and economic activity.
 Stress can occur, if there is mismatch between the reality of the work environment and individual's perception of the work environment.
 Likewise, lack of fit between the demands placed on individuals and their abilities to meet those demands can result in stress.
 The findings from the present study would benefit various parties in the country in planning and conducting necessary programs for the students so that stress-related factors could be reduced and better academic performance could be achieved by the students.
 It is proposed that these information are to be looked by students in facing anything that are considered to them as stress.
 The information shall also give benefit for parents and teachers in helping students to manage stress in the right way.
-Schools administration should provide more support and care to help students cope with various stressors and also careful to identify students having stress reactions as soon as possible.
-Family support is helpful for students faced with stress, no matter how they are adaptable to the stress.
 While college students should take advantage of family support, their family members should try to understand their interests, specialties, and abilities so as to avoid having too high expectations of them and causing them additional stress.